LLNL/units/docs/user-guide/Unit_domains.rst

 -   `nuclear`    -- units and symbols used in nuclear or particle physics
 -   `surveying`  -- units and symbols used in surveying in the United states
 -   `us_customary`  --units and symbols traditionally used in the us(combination of cooking and surveying)
+-   `allDomains`  -- this domain does all the above domains where not mutually exclusive.
+So mostly a combination of ucum and astronomy/nuclear with a few us customary units IT is not recommended to use this but provided for the combinations

 The only units and symbols using the domain are those that might be ambiguous or contradictory to the ST definition.
 The specific units affected are defined in the next section.